-Luskin is co-founder of the Intelligent Design and Evolution Awareness (IDEA) Center, a non-profit helping students to investigate evolution by starting "IDEA Clubs" on college and high school campuses across the country.
+Luskin is co-founder of the Intelligent Design and Evolution Awareness (IDEA) Center, a non-profit helping students to investigate evolution by starting "IDEA Clubs" on college and high school campuses worldwide.

-Mr. Luskin has also published in both technical law and science journals, including Journal of Church and State; Montana Law Review; Geochemistry, Geophysics, and Geosystems; Hamline Law Review; Liberty University Law Review; University of St. Thomas Journal of Law & Public Policy; and Progress in Complexity, Information, and Design.
+Mr. Luskin has also published in both technical law and science journals and other scholarly journals, including Journal of Church and State; Montana Law Review; Geochemistry, Geophysics, and Geosystems (G3); Hamline Law Review; Liberty University Law Review; Christian Research Journal; University of St. Thomas Journal of Law & Public Policy; and Progress in Complexity, Information, and Design.

 A senior editor at Salvo Magazine, Luskin has published in a variety of print and online popular media.
-He has commented on the debate over evolution in hundreds of radio, TV, and other media sources, including the NY Times, LA Times, Nature, Science, U.S. News & World Report, Washington D.C.
-Examiner, Human Events, Christianity Today, BeliefNet, Touchstone, World, Christian Science Monitor, NPR, CNN.com, C-SPAN, and Foxnews.
-Luskin is a regular contributor to Evolution News & Views and the ID the Future Podcast.
+He has commented on the debate over evolution in hundreds of radio, TV, and other media sources -- too numerous to list.
+However, some noteworthy examples include: The New York Times, Los Angeles Times, Nature, Science, U.S. News & World Report, Chicago Tribune, Washington D.C.
+Examiner, Human Events, The Blaze, CNS News, The College Fix, Christian Post, The Stream, Christianity Today, BeliefNet, Touchstone, World Magazine, Christian Science Monitor, Wall Street Journal, Alan Colmes Show, Thom Hartmann Show, Bible Answer Man (Hank Hanegraaff) Show, Eric Metaxas Show, Hugh Hewitt Show, Michael Medved Show, MSNBC, ABC News, Reuters, Associated Press, The New Yorker, USA Today, Washington Post, BBC, NPR, CNN.com, C-SPAN, and Foxnews.
+Luskin has contributed numerous articles to Evolution News & Views and podcasts to ID the Future.

 Casey’s special interests include geology, science education, biological origins, and environmental protection.
-He and his wife reside in the Seattle region, where they enjoy hiking, camping, kayaking, sailing, and other outdoor activities.
+He and his wife enjoy hiking, camping, kayaking, sailing, and other outdoor activities.